ros-infrastructure/rosdoc2/README.md

 ## Quick-start

-This tool can be viewed from two perspectives: first from the perspective of a user wanting to building documentation for any given ROS 2 package in order to view it, and second from the perspective of package maintainers who need to write their documentation and configure how this tool works on their package.
+This tool can be viewed from two perspectives: first from the perspective of a user wanting to build documentation for any given ROS 2 package in order to view it, and second from the perspective of package maintainers who need to write their documentation and configure how this tool works on their package.

 ### Build documentation for a ROS 2 package